-- 16. The UN Committee on the Elimination of Racial discrimination "consistently draws attention to the role of politicians and other public opinion-formers in contributing to the creation of a negative climate towards groups protected by the Convention, and has encouraged such persons and bodies to adopt positive approaches directed to the promotion of intercultural understanding and harmony.
+- 23.The UN Committee on the Elimination of Racial discrimination "consistently draws attention to the role of politicians and other public opinion-formers in contributing to the creation of a negative climate towards groups protected by the Convention and has encouraged such persons and bodies to adopt positive approaches directed to the promotion of intercultural understanding and harmony.
 The Committee is aware of the special importance of freedom of speech in political matters and also that its exercise carries with it special duties and responsibilities".
-General Recommendation no.35, CERD/C/GC/35, § 15.
-How then should domestic courts, in accordance with the Convention, deal with civil or administrative complaints brought by Roma objecting to racist stereotypes public figures spread through hate speech? - 17.
-Since the Court last considered a question similar to this (Aksu v Turkey (Grand Chamber, 2012)), there has been a significant development.
+General Recommendation no.35,CERD/C/GC/35, § 15.
+How then should domestic courts, in accordance with the Convention, deal with civil or administrative complaints brought by Roma objecting to racist stereotypes public figures spread through hate speech? - 24.
 The RPA, published by the UN High Commissioner for Human Rights in January 2013, is a comprehensive clarification of States' duties to prohibit incitement to hatred whilst protecting freedom of expression.
 See Mariya Alekhina and Others v Russia (2018), § 110.
 The RPA is the result of a rigorous process to identify international standards.
-The leading legal scholar on the RPA has described it as "the 'state of the art' interpretation of the obligations flowing from the prohibition of incitement to national, racial, or religious hatred"; that same scholar notes that "the RPA is a milestone in the interpretation of international law on incitement to hatred" and that it has gained traction with a wide range of actors within the United Nations system.16 The Court's case law in this area has already implicitly followed the RPA.
-For example, the RPA states that "Criminal sanctions related to unlawful forms of expression should be seen as last resort measures to be applied only in strictly justifiable situations", a principle which appears to guide the reasoning in Panayotova and Others v Bulgaria (decision, 2019).

-16 Sejal Parmer, "The Rabat Plan of Action: A Global Blueprint for Combating 'Hate Speech'", 2014, 1 European Human Rights Law Review, pages 21-31.

-- 18. As an alternative to criminal measures, the RPA explicitly proposes that "Civil sanctions and remedies should... be considered, including pecuniary and non-pecuniary damages, along with the right of correction and the right of reply" (§ 34).
-It also insists that "a clear distinction should be made between three types of expression: expression that constitutes a criminal offence; expression that is not criminally punishable, but may justify a civil suit or administrative sanctions; expression that does not give rise to criminal, civil or administrative sanctions, but still raises concern in terms of tolerance, civility and respect for the rights of others" (§ 20).
-For Romani people in Europe, the stakes are very high when domestic courts are making the distinction between the second and third categories. - 19.
-We submit that historical and ongoing antigypsyism in Europe has two consequences under the Convention when Roma bring civil or administrative proceedings challenging hate speech by politicians. - a.
+The Court's case law in this area has already implicitly followed the RPA.
+For example, the RPA states that "Criminal sanctions related to unlawful forms of expression should be seen as last resort measures to be applied only in strictly justifiable situations", a principle which appears to guide the reasoning in Panayotova and Others v Bulgaria (decision, 2019). - 25.
+As an alternative to criminal measures, the RPA explicitly proposes that "Civil sanctions and remedies should... be considered, including pecuniary and non-pecuniary damages, along with the right of correction and the right of reply" (§ 34).
+It also insists that "a clear distinction should be made between three types of expression: expression that constitutes a criminal offence; expression that is not criminally punishable but may justify a civil suit or administrative sanctions; expression that does not give rise to criminal, civil or administrative sanctions, but still raises concern in terms of tolerance, civility and respect for the rights of others" (§ 20).
+For Romani people in Europe, the stakes are very high when domestic courts are making the distinction between the second and third categories. - 26.
+We submit that historical and ongoing antigypsyism in Europe has two consequences under the Convention when Roma bring civil or administrative proceedings challenging hate speech by politicians.

+a.
 When challenging hate speech spreading antigypsyism, however generalised, individual Romani people must be considered "victims" for the purposes of Article 34 of the Convention.
 Questioning a Romani person's victim status in such cases perpetuates antigypsyism by failing to recognise the psychic impact public figures have on all Romani people when using their powerful position to spread hateful stereotypes.
-As the RPA puts it: "individuals and groups have suffered various forms of discrimination, hostility or violence by reason of their ethnicity or religion.
+As the RPA puts it: "individuals and groups have suffered various forms of discrimination, hostility or violence by reason of their ethnicity or religion."

 One particular challenge in this regard is to contain the negative effects of the manipulation of race, ethnic origin and religion and to guard against the adverse use of concepts of national unity or national identity, which are often instrumentalized for, inter alia, political and electoral purposes" (§ 9).

 Refusing to recognise Romani people's standing to challenge these negative effects would create a new, highly visible, and powerful obstacle to access to justice for Roma that runs counter to the Committee of Ministers' October 2017 recommendation (see above, § 4).